benjamin-elusers/Cell-Grid-Montage-for-yeastRGB/README.md

 1. *plate* gives the number of the 384 well plate from which images were acquired (for a proteome-wide screen, this typically ranges from 1 to 16).
 2. *well* id must be 3 characters long starting from A01 to P24 (it should be 384 wells exactly).
 3. *orf* must contain an uppercase identifier for the gene locus tagged.

 4. *c0* must contain full path to the images containing segmentation information.
-ROIs must be saved as overlays and the images should be in OME-TIFF file format.
+ROIs must be saved as overlays and the images should be in OME-TIFF file format.<sup>[1](#channelFootnote)</sup>
-5. *c1* must contain full path to the images corresponding to the first fluorescent channel.
+5. *c1* must contain full path to the images corresponding to the first fluorescent channel.<sup>[1](#channelFootnote)</sup>
-6. *c2* must contain full path to the images corresponding to the second fluorescent channel (if available, set to NA otherwise).
+6. *c2* must contain full path to the images corresponding to the second fluorescent channel (if available, set to NA otherwise).<sup>[1](#channelFootnote)</sup>
-7. *c3* must contain full path to the images corresponding to the third fluorescent channel (if available, set to NA otherwise).
+7. *c3* must contain full path to the images corresponding to the third fluorescent channel (if available, set to NA otherwise).<sup>[1](#channelFootnote)</sup>

+<a name="myfootnote1">1</a>:
-The last fields must contain full paths to the images and should correspond to the plate, well and orf written.
+The fields corresponding to channels (c0,c1,c2,c3) must contain full paths to the images and should correspond to the plate, well and orf written.
-If several images were acquired per well, you can add as many rows as needed as long as the "plate", "well" and "orf" fields are duplicated.
+If several images were acquired per well, you can add as many rows as needed as long as the "plate", "well" and "orf" fields are duplicated (*cf* example above).
 If you have missing images, the fields may be left blank or indicated by "NA" (i.e. not available).

 ### Pseudo-Algorithm